SuperViz/samples/readme.md

 ## Getting started

-The SDK documentation has extensive sections about [getting started](https://docs.superviz.com/getting-started/quickstart), setting up the SDK, as well as the process to acquire the required developer key.
+The SDK documentation has extensive sections about [getting started](https://docs.superviz.com/getting-started/quickstart), setting up the SDK, as well as the process of acquiring the required developer key.
 You will need Developer Key keys to run the samples on your machines, you therefore should [follow the instructions on these pages](https://docs.superviz.com/getting-started/setting-account) before continuing.

 ## Build and run the samples

-Every sample is a standalone project, and can be built and run independently.
-The samples, in the `js/` directory is written in JavaScript.
+Every sample is a standalone project and can be built and run independently.
+The samples, in the `js/` directory are written in JavaScript.
 The samples in the `ts/` directory are written in TypeScript.
 Both can be built and run using the following commands:

 ```bash
 npm install